NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

 Of course, you can `COPY` the Python code in the Docker image when building it and submit it using the `cluster` deploy mode as showin in the previous example pi job.

-However if you do not want to re-build the Docker image each time and just want to submit the python code from the client machine, you can use `client` mode.
+However if you do not want to re-build the Docker image each time and just want to submit the Python code from the client machine, you can use `client` mode.

 ```shell